-In the last issue (#4) of Errant Journal, Fabian Holle wrote an article about Creative Co-creation.
-In the article, Fabian tells about his personal journey and creative workshops in the LIMBO and their challenges in enabling and obstructing flow through creative co-creation.
+In issue #4 of Errant Journal, Fabian Holle wrote an article about creative co-creation.
+In the article, Fabian tells about their own personal journey and creative workshops in the LIMBO and their challenges in enabling and obstructing flow through creative co-creation.
 A full version of the paper in PDF.

 For the last issue (#62) of FOAM Magazine, Fabian Holle and Alaa Ammar co-wrote a paper on building and holding safe(r) spaces.
 In their paper, they write more about co-organizing and co-creating LIMBO, and the different challenges and opportunities that arose in the process.
 A full version of the paper can be found here.

 Since 2015, the study of refugee inclusion has become a booming business.
 However, research and policies are still quite disconnected from refugees’ lives.
 Reflective infrastructures can help refugees, other societal actors, and researchers collaborate on knowledge co-creation projects that address refugees’ and migrants’ real-life challenges and question taken-for-granted assumptions.
 Spaces like this, which include various perspectives, are essential to enable the reflexivity necessary to rethink policy and research to make a real difference.